dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.md

 repeating rather than paraphrasing: the planner's ability to change its mind as the data changes is a feature.
 Advice takes that away.
 If the distribution shifts under a pinned plan, you get the old plan applied to new data, which is exactly the failure the planner exists to prevent.
 The README is blunter still — bad advice producing a bad plan is "user error, not a defect in this module".

-So the discipline that makes this useful is *trimming*.
-The generated string describes every decision, but you almost never want to pin every decision.
-If the problem is that the join order flipped, keep `JOIN_ORDER(...)` and delete the rest; the planner keeps its freedom everywhere else, and the one thing you needed stays fixed.
-The README works through a star-schema example on exactly this point: dropping the `JOIN_ORDER` line while keeping the join methods gives the planner room to reorder while still forcing hash joins where you wanted them.

-Advice is also not free.
-Applying it costs planning time even when the plan does not change, which is another reason to reach for it per-query rather than cluster-wide.
+So the discipline that makes advice useful is *trimming*: the generated string describes every decision, and you almost never want to pin every decision.
+If the join order flipped, keep `JOIN_ORDER(...)` and delete the rest, so the planner keeps its freedom everywhere else.
+Applying advice also costs planning time even when the plan does not change, which argues for reaching for it per-query rather than cluster-wide.

 ---

 ## What this replaces

-If you have run PostgreSQL at scale you have met the alternatives.
-There is `pg_hint_plan`, which is an out-of-tree extension with hints embedded in query comments.
-There is the `enable_*` family, which is a blunt per-session instrument.
-There is `plan_cache_mode`, which addresses a narrower problem.
-And there is the traditional answer — restructure the query until the planner agrees with you — which works but is not available when the query comes out of an ORM you do not control.
+You have met the alternatives if you have run PostgreSQL at scale:
+`pg_hint_plan`'s out-of-tree hints in query comments, the blunt per-session `enable_*` family, or rewriting the query until the planner agrees with you — which is not available when the query comes out of an ORM you do not control.

-What is new here is the round trip: a plan can be *read out*, and the same string put back.
-You are not writing hints from first principles and hoping they describe the plan you remember.
-You are keeping a plan you measured.
+What is new is the round trip: a plan can be *read out*, and the same string put back.
+You are not writing hints from first principles and hoping they describe the plan you remember; you are keeping a plan you measured.
 That is a smaller feature than a hint language, and a much more useful one.

+And the reading-out half, as above, you can have today.